tarantool/dump/README.md

 ## How to use

+### Preparation

+Ensure the database is not being changed while dump or restore is in progress.

+### Execution

 ```require('dump').dump('/path/to/logical/backup')```

 dumps all space and index definitions, users, roles and privilege, and space datas.
 Each space is dumped into a subdirectory of the path provided in the first argument.

 ```require('dump').restore('/path/to/logical/backup')```

 restores a logical dump.